 An important part of mission of The University of Texas System is to provide excellent, affordable and compassionate patient care through hospitals and clinics that are of central importance to programs of teaching, scholarship, research and service associated with medicine and related health sciences.

-The health institutions include UT MD Anderson Cancer Center in Houston, currently ranked as the top cancer center in the world, and the UT Health Science Center at Tyler, whose mission includes a mandate from the Legislature to lead the state's fight against tuberculosis.
+The health institutions include UT MD Anderson Cancer Center in Houston, currently ranked as a top cancer center in the world.
 The UT System is the only System in the country to have four Clinical and Translational Science Awards (CTSA) from the National Institutes of Health.

-Through three teaching hospitals owned by UT System institutions and numerous affiliations with other teaching hospitals, as well as a network of community clinics, the health institutions are major providers of health care.
-System owned and affiliated hospitals and clinics have more than 5.2 million outpatient visits and the hospitals account for more than 1.45 million hospital days annually.
+Through teaching hospitals owned by UT System institutions and numerous affiliations with other teaching hospitals, as well as networks of community clinics, the health institutions are major providers of health care.
+Faculty working in System owned and affiliated hospitals and clinics provided for more than 10.6 million outpatient visits and account for more than 2 million hospital days annually.

-Texans invested a little over $1.03 billion in state funding in the UT System health institutions in FY 2009, which they leveraged to secure additional financial resources from an annual budget of $6.8 billion:
+- Texas invested $1.21 billion in state funding in the UT System health institutions in FY 2023, which they leveraged that investment to secure additional financial resources for an annual budget of $17.4 billion:

 - More than 950 graduates of medical schools

 - More than 370 graduates of dental schools